 The projects within this Workstream, will give us a better insight into the mechanisms of implementation and change at scale.
 It is anticipated that the projects within this Workstream will provide us with clearer insight into the mechanisms to support large-scale, sustainable change, which can translate into other areas of health and social care improvement.

-The first project within the maternal and child health work stream focuses on improving breastfeeding and parent-baby attachment through kangaroo care within neonatal units.
+Through taking an Evidence into Practice approach, the first project within the maternal and child health work stream focuses on improving breastfeeding and parent-baby attachment through kangaroo care within neonatal units in Scotland.

 Our Current Focus

-The evidence-based statements have been brought together in a questionnaire to help staff identify what impact these evidence recommendations would have within their units and how feasible it would be to introduce these.
+Initially, evidence-based statements were gathered to form an online consultation and staff were asked to identify what impact these evidence-based recommendations would have within their units and how feasible it would be to implement these.

 Recognising that not all neonatal unit staff could attend the workshops and that different views and ideas were shared at each of the workshops; an analysis of the quantitative and qualitative data captured at the workshops is currently underway.
 This will be used to develop a ‘blueprint’ that will summarise the findings from the online consultation and workshops.
 Highlighting the evidence-based interventions that are likely to have the most impact and be highly feasible; along with suggested implementation strategies and support.